 Combining ancient lantern making methods with cutting edge digital design and fabrication technology, the tigers brought east and west together through tradition and innovation, touring for the endangered species.

-Two Digital Origami Tigers started their world travels celebrating Chinese New Year at Customs House, Sydney in 2010, went to Kuala Lumpur for KL Design Week, Berlin for the WWF awareness campaign, Singapore in the i-Light Marina Bay Festival and on a USA tour starting at San Francisco Zoo in 2011.
+The two Digital Origami Tigers started their world travels celebrating Chinese New Year at Customs House, Sydney in 2010, went to Kuala Lumpur for KL Design Week, Berlin for the WWF awareness campaign, Singapore in the i-Light Marina Bay Festival and to San Francisco Zoo in 2011, Festival Lausanne Lumières in 2016 and Toronto Light Festival in 2017.

 The crouching digital tigers combine ancient lantern making methods with cutting edge digital design and fabrication technology, bringing east and west together through tradition and innovation.
 The big cats were a collaboration between LAVA and Customs House to mark the lunar year of the tiger and raise awareness about the endangered status of tigers.